Site icon Purpose Driven Mastery

 The best way is to grow your own fruits and vegetables.

-The freshest produce is the ones you pick right off the ground before eating them!
+The freshest produce is the one you pick right off the ground before eating it!

 Quality Over Quantity